jtablesaw/tablesaw/README.md

 ###What makes Tablesaw unique:
 Tablesaw's design is driven by two ideas:
 First, almost no-one needs distributed analytics.
 On a single server, table saw will let you work _interactively_ with a 2,000,000,000 row table.
-Second, it should be super easy to use: To that end, we strive for readable analysis code, and happily steal ideas not just from dataframes like Pandas, but from everything from spreadsheets to specialized column stores like KDB.
+Second, it should be super easy to use: To that end, we strive for readable analysis code, and happily steal ideas from everything from spreadsheets to specialized column stores like KDB.

 For more information and examples see: https://javadatascience.wordpress.com